wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 = 1.0.15 =

-* Removes interference from the 'Secure WordPess' plugin when the Worpit plugin initialises due to a request from the Worpit App service.
+* Removes interference from the 'Secure WordPess' plugin when the iControlWP plugin initialises due to a request from the iControlWP service.

 = 1.0.14 =